 Examples of crowdsourced reports include users:

-- logging in from a new location for the first time
+logging in from a new location for the first time

-- provisioned new access rights
+provisioned new access rights

-- downloading large amounts of PII
+downloading large amounts of PII

-- requesting a new VPN token
+requesting a new VPN token

-- changing payment details in their Payroll
+changing payment details in their Payroll

-- visiting suspicious websites
+visiting suspicious websites

-- uploading or downloading a large number of files
+uploading or downloading a large number of files

-*Please note we recently updated our terminology.
-Our "agents" are now known as "actions," but some visuals might not reflect this.*
+*Please note since the time of writing we have updated our terminology.
+Our "agents" are now known as "Actions," but some visuals might not reflect this.*